AS9100-D Aerospace Document Information Control Procedure Template Word

 The AS9100-D Aerospace Document Information Control Procedure Template Word is easy to use and can be customized to meet the specific needs of your organization.
 It is available for immediate download and can be used as a standalone document or as part of a larger quality management system.
 Order your copy today and take the first step towards ensuring compliance with the AS9100-D standard.

 The Aerospace Document Information Control Procedure for AS9100 defines methods and responsibilities for controlling aerospace quality documents used to provide work instructions or set company policy.
 The document control policy also defines methods for document revision, approval, and distribution.
 It applies to all quality documents required by the AS 9100 aerospace QMS.
 (10 pages, 2518 words)

-Aerospace Document Control Responsibilities:
+Aerospace Document Information Control Responsibilities

 Document Control is responsible for controlling the aerospace Quality Management System manual, all procedures and work instructions related to the QMS, and all internal and external documents required by the QMS.

 Department Managers and Supervisors are responsible for ensuring that the latest versions of relevant AS9100 documents, that are critical to quality, are available at point(s) of use, that these quality documents are legible, and that they are understood and followed.
 They are also responsible for reviewing and responding to document change requests in a timely manner.

 The Engineering Manager is responsible for configuration management of external and internal drawings (e.g., blueprints, schematics, technical drawings), bills of material (BOM), and customer specifications and requirements documentation.

 The Quality Assurance Manager is responsible for ensuring that documents conform to applicable (AS 9100) standards.